The BAM is a scientific document that provides:

 - any potential impact that could be characterised as serious and irreversible according to specified principles and

-The BAM measures two types of credits on both development sites and stewardship sites.
+The BAM measures two types of credits:

 - ecosystem credits, which measure the offset requirement for impacts on threatened ecological communities, threatened species habitat for species that can be reliably predicted to occur with a plant community type, and other plant community types generally

 - species credits, which measure the offset requirement for impacts on threatened species individuals or area of habitat.

 A proponent must provide the BAR to the decision-maker or the Biodiversity Conservation Trust as part of their development, activity, clearing, biodiversity certification or stewardship site application.
 A BDAR and a BCAR will be placed on public exhibition with the relevant application.

 The BAM 2020 comes into force on 22 October 2020.
 The Biodiversity Assessment Method 2020 – What’s New fact sheet outlines the key amendments made to BAM 2017.
 Clause 6.31 of the Biodiversity Conservation Regulation 2017 provides transitional arrangements to minimise the impact that amendments to the BAM may have on proponents and landholders with a biodiversity assessment underway.
 This includes assessments for development, activities, clearing, biodiversity certification and biodiversity stewardship agreements.